So many things go into being a woman… makeup and clothing are just the beginning!

 The biggest mistake you can make is overdoing it.
 This applies to all women!

-Wearing too much makeup, dressing too sexily, and over-exaggerating your movements are all no-nos.
-These big mistakes attract the wrong kind of attention.
+Wearing too much makeup, dressing too sexily, and over-exaggerating your body movements are mistakes that can attract the wrong kind of attention.
 Instead, think subtle and stylish.

 7. DO Get a Second Opinion